Skip to main content

 Six months after go-live, Marcus sat in a conference room with his regional managers, looking at numbers that made no sense.

 The vendor blamed the data.
-"Garbage in, garbage out," their implementation lead had said during the post-mortem.
+"Garbage in, garbage out," their implementation lead said during the post-mortem.
 "Your historical inventory records had inconsistencies we couldn't have anticipated."

 The system did exactly what it was designed to do.
 That was the problem.